mattcrom15/Canvas/README.md

 # Canvas

 Canvas is a Cinema 4d Python script that allows you to import an image from a file location and turns it into a 3D plane.
-Supports images with alpha, video and image sequences
+Supports images with alpha, video and image sequences.

 ## Canvas-image